XiaozhouCui/WDV/README.txt

 password - admin

 Website overview:
-SafeTec website is built to advertise the consulting services and training courses of SafeTec Pacific Inc. Anyone who are interested in the courses can apply online.
-Once the prospective students are enrolled, they can interact with the company and their trainers on the website through the Learning Management System.
+SafeTec Pacific website is built to advertise the  courses of SafeTec Pacific Inc. Anyone who are interested in the courses can register and apply for a course online.
+Once the prospective students are enrolled by admin, they can interact with the company and their trainers on the website through the Learning Management System.
-The Learning Management System that can handle the information of courses, classes, students, instructors and training materials.
-For example, a student can check the status of his/her class, browse training materials, and join the online discussion with trainers and fellow students.
+The Learning Management System can handle the information of courses, classes, students, trainers and training materials.
+For example, any visitor can register their interest and became a prospective student.
+Once the prospective student is enrolled into a class by the admin, he or she then becomes a current student.
+A trainer can upload training materials.
+A current student can check the status of his/her class, browse training materials, and join the online discussion with trainers and fellow students.

+Login as 4 different roles (access levels):
+Admin
+Trainer
-Roles: Admin; Instructor; Current student
+Current student

-Content type: Course; Class
+Prospective student (customer)

-Functionality so far:
+Functionalities achieved so far:
-Register admin users and trainers through a registration form Enrol students through a diffrerent registration form Login/Logout as different roles
+Registration and login
+Any visitor can register as a prospective student.
+For testing purposes, anyone can also register as an admin or a trainer at the moment.
-After logging in, admin and student will see different menu options Admin user can add, edit and delete any account of any role.
+After login, different roles will see different control panels.
+Admin user can read/create/update/delete any account of any role.
+Admin user can read/create/update any course.
+Admin user can read/create any class.
+Admin user can enrol a new student (convert a prospective student into a current student).
+Admin user can browse all the enrolled students of a particular class, and edit the student details from there.
+Trainer user can Browse all courses and classes.
+Current Student user can Browse all courses and classes.

+Other progress so far:
-Admin user can add a course through a registration form Admin user can add a class through a registration form Admin user can browse all the classes and check the enrolled students of each class GIT repository is setup, future changes will be committed and pushed to GitHub jQuery CDN is added
+GIT repository is setup, all changes will be committed and pushed to GitHub jQuery CDN is added javascript is used to show/hide password in input fields.
 Ajax is applied in registration form to check if the email address exists

 To do list:
 Optimise the MCV architecture